How to Choose a Capacity Planning Tool

 You do need a description of the systems involved.
 But that description is really just one step in a good capacity planning process.

 What you want is a tool that can look at that description along with information regarding the incoming workloads.
-It can then predict how the systems will perform.
+It can then predict how the systems will perform and identify risk.

 There are at least two modeling methods used by capacity planning software to predict performance: simulation modeling and analytic modeling.